Manasi1/webscrapper/README.md

 # webscrapper
-Webscapper using jquery and python
+Webscapper using jquery and micor service in python